 In 1997, Bastrop State Park was awarded National Historic Landmark status, due largely to the enduring craftsmanship and landscape work done in the park by the CCC.
 It is one of only seven CCC parks in the nation with this recognition.” (https://www.tpwd.state.tx.us/state-parks/bastrop/park_history)

 “Two other depression-era groups, the National Youth Administration and the Works Progress Administration, contributed to the park’s many features and structures.
 The NYA built and used the maintenance building in 1940 to construct furniture and fittings for CCC parks in Texas, including Bastrop.
 The WPA built both the swimming pool and the original nine-hole golf course as separate projects under the auspices of the State Parks Board.” https://texascccparks.org/parks/bastrop/

 The park offers golf, swimming, hiking, camping, and fishing.
 Historic Bastrop is nearby.
 An 11 mile drive connects Bastrop State Park with Buescher State Park, another CCC project.

-Project originally submitted by Elizabeth Hilburn - http://doorwayintothethepast.blogspot.com/ on April 28, 2013.
+Site originally submitted by Elizabeth Hilburn - https://doorwayintothethepast.blogspot.com/ on April 28, 2013.